 Where: New Haven, Connecticut

-One of the most striking 20th-century libraries, the Beinecke Rare Book & Manuscript Library at Yale was built using Vermont marble.
+One of the most striking twentieth-century libraries, the Beinecke Rare Book & Manuscript Library at Yale was built using Vermont marble.
 On the outside, it looks like a white gridded rectangle on stilts, but on the inside, the sunshine creates a golden glow, while the marble protects the books from harmful rays.
 Six floors of stacks house the books, and the library has a Gutenberg Bible and some special collections, like the Alfred Steiglitz/George O’Keefe archive, early American maps, and Gertrude Stein’s papers.

 Dutch architect Rem Koolhaas and American architect Joshua Ramus designed the spectacularly modern Central Library in Seattle in 2004.
 The diagonal grid pattern made of concrete, steel, and glass not only looks impressive, but also protects the building against wind and earthquakes.
 Inside, the enormous, light-filled reading room measures nearly 12,000 square feet.
 There is also a 275-seat auditorium, plus, 400 free public computers, meeting rooms, and library stacks with an automated handling system.